Sarah Bernstein wins $100K Scotiabank Giller Prize for novel Study for Obedience | CBC Books

 Bernstein's fellow finalists include Kevin Chong, Eleanor Catton, Dionne Irving and CS Richardson.

-"The modernist experiment continues to burn incandescently in Sarah Bernstein's slim novel, Study for Obedience.
+In a statement, the jury said: "The modernist experiment continues to burn incandescently in Sarah Bernstein's slim novel, Study for Obedience.
 Bernstein asks the indelible question: what does a culture of subjugation, erasure and dismissal of women produce?
 In this book, equal parts poisoned and sympathetic, Bernstein's unnamed protagonist goes about exacting, in shockingly twisted ways, the price of all that the world has withheld from her.
 The prose refracts Javier Marías sometimes, at other times Samuel Beckett.
-It's an unexpected and fanged book, and its own studied withholdings create a powerful mesmeric effect," said the jury in a press statement.
+It's an unexpected and fanged book, and its own studied withholdings create a powerful mesmeric effect."

 Toronto businessman Jack Rabinovitch founded the prize in honour of his late wife, literary journalist Doris Giller, in 1994.
 Rabinovitch died in 2017 at the age of 87.